simoneves/X32/README.md

 The spreadsheet has to be in a certain format, and you have to edit the Python script to tell it which parts of the spreadsheet to look at.

+NOTE!
+All row and column indexes described below start from ZERO (Column A = Index 0, Row 1 = Index 0)

 ### Control Parameters

 **SHEET_NAME**